szczyglis-dev/py-gpt/docs/source/modes.rst

 And you will receive the response: ``Red``.

 Note: this command indexes the file only for the current query and does not persist it in the database.
-To store queried files also in the standard index you must enable the option ``Auto-index readed files`` in plugin settings.
+To store queried files also in the standard index you must enable the option ``Auto index reading files`` in plugin settings.
 Remember to enable ``+ Tools`` checkbox to allow usage of tools and commands from plugins.

 **Using Chat with Files mode**